 Over the last few years, identity theft related to taxes has exploded.
 In order to reduce possible losses from identity theft, Congress passed a law that forces the IRS to delay issuing refunds for people claiming certain deductions (the ones most likely used by identity thieves).

-The sad part is, though, that many honest people will see their tax returns delayed by several weeks.
+The sad part is, though, that many honest people may see their tax returns delayed by several weeks.
 Now, that's not detrimental, but it is a longer wait than in past years.
 In fact, you can see our estimated tax refund calendar to know when you're going to expect your tax refund.

 If you're a crook, you try to file as many tax returns as quickly as possible.
 You see, the IRS processes everything on a first-come, first serve basis.
 So, if a criminal files a tax return in your name before you do, and they steal your refund - they win the race.